Naïve Dance Masterclass at Canada Water Culture Space

 Yet somehow, within the self-indulgent chaos, the viewer is able to fully immerse in the show and follow its lateral storytelling.
 This is because the performance succeeds in accomplishing the mission of its production company, Inconvenient Spoof, to blur the distinction between art and entertainment.
 The show is genuinely funny, with audience members habitually laughing out loud.
 The parody of experimental performance is successfully performed experimentally, the irony of which is not lost on the viewer.
 Rudkin and his hula hooping co-star Silvia Mercuriali are spectacular in the movements their bodies are able to perform.
 In short, Naïve Dance Masterclass manages in under an hour to entertain, educate, challenge, dazzle and perplex, sastisfying both the cathartic and thrill-seeking demands of performance art.

-Naïve Dance Masterclass was at Canada Water Culture Space on 27th March 2014, for further information visit here.
+Naïve Dance Masterclass was at Canada Water Culture Space on 27th March 2014.
+For further information visit the show’s website here.

 Watch the promotional video for Naïve Dance Masterclass here: